-Attendance:
+ATTENDANCE:

-- Attendance, punctuality and preparedness for class are critical. - University regulations stipulate that if a student misses 15% of their classes, without written corroboration for health or bereavement, they can be debarred from participation in final evaluations and/or critiques.
+Students are expected to attend all class sessions, to be prepared for and participate in all lectures, reading discussions, work periods and/or critiques.
+Under university regulations, if a student misses 15% of their classes, without written corroboration for health or bereavement, they can be debarred from participation in final tests, evaluations and/or critiques.
+If a student is consistently absent from a 3-hour class for one hour, they will exceed the 15% cut off.